-Scarfs Made by Rain are for purchase on this website through the shop below left.
+Scarfs Made by Rain are for purchase on this website through the shop below left, the Cooper Hewitt Design Museum in New York City (U.S.).
+Both the scarfs and textiles are part of the t.e collection of Thomas Eyck (NL).

 Beside on this webshop, Made by Rain scarfs are for sale at the shops of the Cooper Hewitt Design Museum in New York (US) and it is part of the t.e collection of Thomas Eyck.

 Website concept: Aliki van der Kruijs & Dayna Casey